import-js/eslint-plugin-import/docs/rules/no-restricted-paths.md

 This rule has one option.
 The option is an object containing the definition of all restricted `zones` and the optional `basePath` which is used to resolve relative paths within.
 The default value for `basePath` is the current working directory.

+Each zone consists of the `target` path, a `from` path, and an optional `except` and `message` attribute.
+- `target` is the path where the restricted imports should be applied.
+It can be expressed by
+    - directory string path that matches all its containing files
+    - glob pattern matching all the targeted files
+- `from` path defines the folder that is not allowed to be used in an import.
+It can be expressed by
+    - directory string path that matches all its containing files
-Each zone consists of the `target` path and a `from` path.
-The `target` is the path where the restricted imports should be applied.
-The `from` path defines the folder that is not allowed to be used in an import.
-An optional `except` may be defined for a zone, allowing exception paths that would otherwise violate the related `from`.
-Note that `except` is relative to `from` and cannot backtrack to a parent directory.
+    - glob pattern matching all the files restricted to be imported
+- `except` may be defined for a zone, allowing exception paths that would otherwise violate the related `from`.
+Note that it does not alter the behaviour of `target` in any way.
+    - in case `from` is a glob pattern, `except` must be an array of glob patterns as well
+    - in case `from` is a directory path, `except` is relative to `from` and cannot backtrack to a parent directory.
-You may also specify an optional `message` for a zone, which will be displayed in case of the rule violation.
+- `message` - will be displayed in case of the rule violation.

 ### Examples